The four seasons on Earth | Why the Earth has seasons?

 Equinox and solstice

-Equinox is the time of the year when the duration of day and night are approximately equal.
+Equinox is the time of year when the durations of day and night are approximately equal.
 It occurs twice a year.
 Once during the spring and once during the autumn season.
-Spring equinox in Northern Hemisphere (also Autumn equinox in Southern Hemisphere) occurs around 20 March.
-Autumn equinox in Northern Hemisphere (also spring equinox in Southern Hemisphere) occurs around 22 September.
+The spring equinox in the Northern Hemisphere (also autumn equinox in the Southern Hemisphere) occurs around 20 March.
+The autumn equinox in the Northern Hemisphere (also spring equinox in the Southern Hemisphere) occurs around 22 September.

-Solstice is the time of the year when the Poles have a maximum tilt towards or away from the Sun.
-Summer solstice in Northern Hemisphere (also Winter solstice in Southern Hemisphere) occurs around 21 June.
-Winter solstice in Northern Hemisphere (also summer solstice in Southern Hemisphere) occurs around 21 December.
+Solstice is the time of year when the poles have a maximum tilt towards or away from the sun.
+The summer solstice in the Northern Hemisphere (also winter solstice in the Southern Hemisphere) occurs around 21 June.
+The winter solstice in the Northern Hemisphere (also summer solstice in the Southern Hemisphere) occurs around 21 December.

 Seasons at the poles

 The Poles have very cold winters and cool summers.
-During winters there is no sunlight for the entire 24 hours of the day.
+During the winter, there is no sunlight for the entire 24 hours of the day.
 On the contrary, during summers, there is continuous sunlight for the entire 24 hours.

 Quick question